-In March 2020, the Board adopted equity ownership guidelines to further align the interests of our senior management and directors with those of our stockholders.
-Under the guidelines, executives are expected to hold common stock in an amount ranging from three times base salary for our Chief Executive Officer and our Executive Chair, to two times base salary for our other executive officers.
+In May 2021, the Board adopted equity ownership guidelines to further align the interests of our senior management and directors with those of our stockholders.
+Under the guidelines, executives are expected to hold common stock in an amount ranging from five times base salary for our Chief Executive Officer, to two times base salary for our other executive officers.
 Our directors are also expected to hold common stock in an amount equal to three times their current cash retainer fee for Board service.

-Position Guideline CEO or Executive Chair 3x base salary Other Named Executive Officers 2x base salary Non-Employee Directors 3x annual cash retainer
+Position Guideline CEO or Executive Chair 5x base salary Other Named Executive Officers 2x base salary Non-Employee Directors 3x annual cash retainer

-For purposes of these guidelines, stock ownership includes shares for which the executive or director has direct or indirect ownership or control, but does not include unvested restricted stock units or unvested stock options.
-Executives and directors are expected to meet their ownership guidelines within two years of becoming subject to the guidelines.
-All executives and directors are currently meeting or are working to achieve these ownership targets within the two-year time period.
+For purposes of these guidelines, stock ownership includes shares for which the executive or director has direct or indirect ownership or control and unvested restricted stock units, but does not include unvested performance-based stock units.
+As of December 31, 2021, our named executive officers met or exceeded these guidelines.